reisir/mondtholomew/README.md

 - [ ] Maybe figure out why TitleExtraction crashes on NowPlaying
   - It's not because the measure is used by other NowPlaying measures
   - WNP title measure with subtitution doesn't crash when it's empty so it's probably not that either
-- [ ] Reorganize the folder structure.
-Some @Include files are in @Resources, some in the config folders

 ## Credits